bzho3923/ProtLGN/README.md

 #### Step 1: get raw dataset

-We use the dataset frmo `CATH 4.2`, you can download from https://www.cathdb.info/.
+We use the dataset from `CATH 4.2`, you can download from https://www.cathdb.info/.

 ```sh
 cd <your dir>